peyrona/mingle/README.md

 # What is Mingle?

-> * A rules based language (close to natural language) called "_Une_".
+> * A language (close to human) called "_Une_".
 > * The tools associated with the _Une_ language.

 # How looks it like?

-> Here is how to say:
-> “When the alarm is on and any door or window is opened, then send to my Telegram the message 'DANGER!
+> Here is how to say: “When the alarm is on and any door or window is opened, then send to my Telegram the message 'DANGER!
 Intruders at home'”.
 >
 > ![Une language basic example](une-1st-example.png)
 >